Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 - Buffalo is 5-0 against the spread and 4-0 overall in games when it scores more than 26 points.

-- In games that Buffalo totals more than 377.4 yards, the team is 4-0 against the spread and 3-0 overall.
+- In games that Buffalo piles up more than 377.4 yards, the team is 4-0 against the spread and 3-0 overall.

-- The Bills have four giveaways this season, while the Titans have four takeaways.
+- This year, the Bills have turned the ball over four times, while the Titans have forced four.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Titans.